RedditRecs

 Reddit Icon

-KLaws-FLA • about 1 month ago
+KLaws-FLA • 4 months ago

 If you will be in a hotel I would not bother with a portable ac.
 These units need to exhaust hot air, so using them in an enclosed room would not be helpful for cooling.
 Lugging them around in the field as you are working would probably also not be practical.
 I’ve looked into both units you’ve mentioned for my camper, and for me the price was not worth it (based off reviews for Florida climate).
 In Florida, ac is not a luxury but a necessity.
 Any hotel in Florida will have ac (though some are not great or have temperature controls locked).
 Use a tower fan or box fan if the ac where you are staying isn’t up to par.
 If you are off grid, good luck because there is not much helping that heat without a real ac unit.
 The batteries on units you’ve mentioned are expensive and don’t even last the night if running full blast.
 If off grid, I’d just get one or two of the bigger 20v fans.
 You’ll be miserable either way.